felixschndr/migration-from-openhab-to-homeassistant/README.md

 However, I had a problem with my Philips Hue motion sensors that I connected via ZHA: The timeout of them was set to 5 minutes and not changeable.
 So, when they stopped to detect motion, it took 5 minutes for the device in Home Assistant to report no further movement.
 This was a dealbreaker for me as I wanted to build some automations that turn the light off after *only* 30s of no movement.
 After [asking in the community forum](https://community.home-assistant.io/t/cooldown-time-of-hue-motion-sensor-using-zha/863210) and not getting a helpful response and finding out that is possible to configure that timeout in Zigbee2MQTT I decided to try Zigbee2MQTT.

 While I was worried that the setup would be a huge hassle, it turned out to be quite the opposite.
-To use Zigbee2MQTT in Home Assistant Zigbee2MQTT and the MQTT broker can be setup as an Add-On.
+To use Zigbee2MQTT in Home Assistant, Zigbee2MQTT and the MQTT broker can be setup as an Add-On.
 However, since I use the containerized version of Home Assistant, I can't use Add-Ons.
-Fortunately setting both of them as their own containers up is really easy.
+Fortunately, setting both of them as their own containers up is really easy.
 I started by updating my docker-compose.yml:
 ```yml
 services:
     homeassistant: